daviditco4/chat-app/README.md

 3. Enter your photo, email, username and a new password.
 4. Tap "Sign Up".
 5. Scroll through the chat history to read messages from other people.
-6. For sending a new message, enter some text in the bottom field, then tap the "send" button.
+6. To send a new message, enter some text in the bottom field, then tap the "send" button.
 7. Once you finish using the app, open the pop-up menu at the upper-right corner of the screen and tap "Sign Out".
-8. For signing in again, enter your email and password, then tap "Sign In".
+8. To sign in again, enter your email and password, then tap "Sign In".

 Screenshots: